-Pour the butter on top of the dough and use a spoon to spread it out evenly.
+Pour the butter on top of the dough and use a brush or spoon to spread it out evenly.
 Stir together the remaining 1/3 cup sugar and the cinnamon in a small bowl and sprinkle over the top of the dough.

 Step 5: Bake